Adding Sales Tax to Ticket Sales

 Revenue from Ticket Price

-Ticket Price - AE Fee - CCP - TAX
+Ticket Price - CCP - TAX

 Total Payment